 Indonesia has 2 seasons in a year, dry season and rainy season.
-The climate-changing has an impact on the tourism sector of Indonesia.
+Climate-changing has an impact on the tourism sector of Indonesia.
 And it also has a big impact on East Indonesia tourism, especially Komodo National Park and beyond.

-In the rainy season, the sun is sunning in a few hours in a day, in the morning and in the afternoon.
+In the rainy season, the sun is sunning for a few hours a day, in the morning and in the afternoon.
 The temperature is quite uniform and high throughout the year.
 The least hot period is from June to August, and the hottest period is from September to November.

 In the hottest season, the temperature can reach 35 - 370C.
 And in the rainy season, high humidity makes the heat muggy.
-The minimum temperature on Komodo National Park can reach 21ºc.
+The minimum temperature in Komodo National Park can reach 21ºc.

 The sea in Komodo is warm enough to swim all year.
 The water temperature ranges from 270C, between July and September.
 And 290C between November and May.

-In the rainy season, especially from October to March, there will no so much activity.
+In the rainy season, especially from October to March, there will not be so much activity.
 The windy, big wave is mostly happening between December to March.
 So if you plan to visit Komodo National Park, try not to plan during these months.